- What is RemoteViz?

 To connect the client application to the RemoteViz service using a secure connection, you will use the

 The last step is to setup a web server like Apache or Nginx to serve the web page index.html over your domain name and an HTTPS connection using your TLS certificate.
 The web server has also to be configured as a reverse proxy to redirect WSS incoming connections to the rendering service.
-Further information about
+Further information about how to setup web server as reverse proxy.

 Class Summary Class Description ClientRepresents a client application instance using RemoteViz.
 ClientSettingsSettings that define a